dotscha/dfliconv2/README.md

 The input image is never resized (as mentioned above).
 The image is treated as a periodic pattern in both directions.

 You can use the `-g` and `-s` options to do gamma correction and change the saturation of the image.
-Gamma is applied in the RGB color space, saturatuin is applied in the YUV color space.
+Gamma is applied in the RGB color space, saturation is applied in the YUV color space.
 All other computations are done in the Lab color space.

 ### Plans